ruby-grape/grape/README.markdown

     GET  /statuses/show/:id(.json)
     POST /statuses/update(.json)

+### Rails

 In a Rails application, modify *config/routes*:

 ``` ruby
 mount Twitter::API => "/"
 ```

+### Modules

 You can mount multiple API implementations inside another one.
+These don't have to be different versions, but may be components of the same API.

 ```ruby
 class Twitter::API < Grape::API